 3. Maintain the systems

 Place your current projects and work in a Quefile, using named folders for each category, and you’ve got everything you need within fingertip reach but neatly out of the way.
 They’re better than in-trays, which often become rats’ nests of forgotten documentation.
 The top of the desk is clear for whatever you’re currently working on, but future tasks are easily seen because of the tiered placement.

 Another option is a desk suspension file drawer.
 However, many folk don’t like putting important work there for fear they’ll forget it – the ‘out of sight, out of mind’ syndrome.

-When work comes in, the two first decisions are: ‘Can I do it in 2-3 minutes, or should I schedule time later?’
+When work comes in, the two first decisions are: ‘Can I do it in two – three minutes, or should I schedule time later?’
 If it’s quick, do it now.
-If it needs a concentrated block of time, block a timeslot in your calendar and put it in its folder – out of eye range.
+If it needs a concentrated block of time, block a time-slot in your calendar and put it in its folder – out of eye range.
 Because you’ve made a diary note, and put it in a named folder, you won’t forget it.